 The outstanding color of Naultinus, a type of gecko regularly found in New Zealand, signifies them as Green Geckos.
 The experts have detailed eight types of this variety, whereas other varieties of North Island are still awaiting scientific description.
-The species in this genus are extraordinary, because they share so many common traits that set them apart from the rest of the two thousand species in the world, most of whom have a commonly brown color, short lifespan, are active at night and ovivaparous.
+The species in this genus are extraordinary because they share so many common traits that set them apart from the rest of the two thousand species in the world, most of whom have a commonly brown color, short lifespan, are active at night, and are ovivaparous.
 Naultinus are generally green (Except in two southern islands, where males display sexual dimorphism (difference in observable characteristics/ traits between females and males of similar species).
-They are Viviparous, rigorously active at day and live for 30 years.
+They are Viviparous, rigorously active during the day, and live for 30 years.
 New Zealand’s climate is coastal and moderate.
 They are one among the variety spread in the Southern tip of the earth.
 Some varieties of these green geckos live in the South Island that experiences snowfall constantly in winter.
 These varieties adjust to cold and unfavorable weather by their behavioral and physiological features.

 Naultinus grayil, the Northland Green Geckois about 200 mm long; and from its snout up to the vent, it measures about 95mm.
 You can find them exclusively to the North of Whangaroa in the Northland region of New Zealand.

 New Zeeland’s Northland Green Gecko IS vibrantly green, and displays golden or grey marks along both sides of its back.
 Males have on their sides and under their limbs, a blue band.
 Both the sexes have pale green and occasionally yellowish bottom.
 The tongue is vivid red and inner mouth, dark blue.

 The diurnal Northland Green Gecko basks in the sun, as it is active during day.
 They are arboreal and live on trees like mingiminigi, kanuka and manuka.

 Full length from nose to tail measures about 95mm.